Wayne County, Utah

 - 1994 - Wayne County Historical Society is formed to preserve local history.

-This timeline provides a concise overview of the key events in the history of Wayne County, Utah.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Wayne County, Utah.